AdityaInnovates/AW_Property_marketplace/README.md

 - `store(Request)`: Creates a new deal from request data, returns JSON of created deal.
 - `update(Request, $id)`: Updates deal by ID, returns updated deal JSON or 404 if not found.
 - `destroy($id)`: Deletes deal by ID or returns 404 if not found.
+  Manages deals with related agent, buyer, and property data.

+**d) AgentController (app/Http/Controllers/Properties/AgentController.php):**

+- `index()`: Returns JSON list of all agents.
+- `show($id)`: Returns JSON of a single agent by ID or 404 if not found.
+- `store(Request)`: Creates a new agent from request data, returns JSON of created agent.
+- `update(Request, $id)`: Updates agent by ID, returns updated agent JSON or 404 if not found.
+- `destroy($id)`: Deletes agent by ID or returns 404 if not found.
+  Manages agents with full CRUD operations.

+**e) BuyerController (app/Http/Controllers/Properties/BuyerController.php):**

+- `index()`: Returns JSON list of all buyers.
+- `show($id)`: Returns JSON of a single buyer by ID or 404 if not found.
+- `store(Request)`: Creates a new buyer from request data, returns JSON of created buyer.
+- `update(Request, $id)`: Updates buyer by ID, returns updated buyer JSON or 404 if not found.
+- `destroy($id)`: Deletes buyer by ID or returns 404 if not found.
+  Manages buyers with full CRUD operations.

+**f) OwnerController:**

+Route exists but controller file is missing; functionality unclear.

 ### Flow Summary:

-- Frontend routes serve Inertia pages for users, properties, transactions, and dashboard.
+- Frontend routes serve Inertia.js pages for users, properties, transactions, and dashboard.
-- API resource routes provide RESTful endpoints for managing users, properties, and deals.
+- API resource routes provide standard CRUD operations for users, properties, deals, agents, buyers, and owners.
-- Each resource controller handles standard CRUD operations with JSON responses.
-- Relationships are eager loaded where relevant (e.g., properties with owner and address, deals with agent, buyer, and property).
-- Authentication and authorization middleware protect certain frontend routes (e.g., dashboard).
+- Controllers handle requests and return JSON responses, with eager loading of related models where applicable.